Dumbbell Fly

 Dumbbell Fly FAQs

 It primarily targets the pectoralis major, training the chest through a long stretch-to-squeeze range.
-The shoulders, triceps, biceps, and arm stabilisers assist throughout the movement.
+The anterior deltoid assists with shoulder movement, while stabilising support comes from the serratus anterior, rotator cuff muscles, and scapular stabilisers throughout the movement.

 They serve different purposes.
 The press develops strength, while the fly emphasises isolation, flexibility, and muscle shape.